 Why Training Sometimes Fails

 The majority of companies have developed training schemes for new hires and veteran employees.
 Their quality varies, of course.
-But that aside, these companies have the advantage over those that don’t – and these aren’t few.
+But that aside, these companies do have the advantage over those that don’t – and these aren’t few.
 About 40% of businesses lack formal training programs, and 32% don’t even have formal instruction to develop employees’ and new hires’ skills.

 The root cause is this: Training is seen as a costly expense with an uncertain return.
 That means that results will vary.
 Moreover, they are difficult to quantify in the first place.
-Organizations naturally tend to minimize this type of expense, trying to cut costs by cutting corner.
+Organizations naturally tend to minimize this type of expense, trying to cut costs by cutting corners.
 They’re unwilling to use resources for a proper Training Needs Analysis.
 After all, a proper one does take a lot of work and work-hours.

 With a proper training needs analysis, this process can be a lot more targeted, and companies can break out of the vicious circle of bad training.
+Whenever new hires or veteran employees receive new tasks, they can get up to speed quickly – rather than having to figure out everything on the job.

 Risks of Skipping Training Needs Analyses